Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ### 💡Tips

-1. You can set you favorite font for headings by editing the `Custom Heading Font` in options to improve the personality style of your notes.
+1. You can set your favorite font for headings by editing the `Custom Heading Font` in options to improve the personality style of your notes.
-2. You can enable the heading's border for which you often use with a border in options.
+2. You can enable the heading's border, which you often use with a border, in options.
-3. You can add `---` or `***` to the next line of the target heading manually for the heading which you didn't enable the border in options.
+3. You can add `---` or `***` to the next line of the target heading manually for the heading, for which you didn't enable the border in options.
 4. The heading's reference will appear right before each heading if you enable it.(Render Viewer Only)
 5. If the H1 twill pattern style is enabled, it's required to use HTML `span` for wrapping the emoji to avoid the styles affecting it.
 (H1 only)